arya-satwika/dotfiles/README.md

 # My personal linux config
-dotfiles for my [niri](https://github.com/niri-wm/niri) wm with [DankMaterialShell](https://danklinux.com/) "rice", mostly used to sync configs between my laptop and pc. global.kdl are configs that apply for both pc and laptop, config.kdl are system specific configs.
+dotfiles for my [niri](https://github.com/niri-wm/niri) wm with [Noctalia Shell](https://noctalia.dev/) "rice", mostly used to sync configs between my laptop and pc. global.kdl are configs that apply for both pc and laptop, config.kdl are system specific configs.
 Rice / Theme is based off the [poimandres](https://github.com/drcmda/poimandres-theme) theme
 ## Wallpapers
 all wallpapers in this repo are from artists on twitter, you can find their twitter by looking at the file name of the image,